💡 Get Philly smart 💡

 Air-powered clock hands were tough to control

-Brasky’s task isn’t as daunting as it used to be.
-City Hall’s current chronometers were installed in 1947, according to clockmaker Desroshers.
+The time-changing task isn’t as daunting as it used to be.
+City Hall’s current chronometers were installed in 1947, according to Desroshers, the Lancaster clockmaker.

 But before 1947, Deroshers said, the City Hall clocks operated on a pneumatic system, meaning they were powered by air — which is much harder to control, and even tougher to set forward and back with accuracy.